 “It isn’t easy, but it will have to do for the time being Luc, just till everything’s okay again and it fits the pair of us nicely, it is more than most have.”
 Lucy’s mother always said.

 Lucy crept down the dimly lit hallway and sat in her mother’s room and switched the light on.
 A rat scuttered away as she propped herself up against the wall, with her knees up against her chest and began to read.
 After a few hours of reading, Lucy heard faint sounds of steps coming down the hallway and the voices of men.
 She immediately switched the light off and made herself hidden in the cupboard so she couldn’t be seen through the crack in the door.
 Voices and steps came closer and closer and she held her breath.
 She stayed as still as a statue until they walked out of the apartment.
 Lucy walked out of the cupboard and heard beeping.
-She realized she had been watched from the moment she switched the light on.
+She realized she had been under surveillance from the moment she switched the light on.
 She checked her watch, it had been 4 hours and her mother should have been home.
 The men…They must have looked for her to take her away too.
 Lucy’s knees gave way to the floor and she sunk into a pool of misery.

 You might be confused, so let me explain.
 Last year in May 2099 the Government said the population was too large so they said there was only one option.
 The camps were for the ‘less fortunate” and the others were ‘educated and gifted well enough to stay, ‘Nihil nisi optimum’ – Nothing but the best’ The government said.
 So that is why Lucy and her mother stayed in the half-hearted city hoping each and every day something better would happen and the city would become alive again like it did 5 years ago.

 (To be continued)